malcolmswainecom/SequenceSortTest/Readme.txt

 Remarks
 Data is saved horizontally - in real application would save vertically and in numeric form using hashing function for a lookup index since checking for existing sequences vertically has some overhead

-TODO: Basic console logging is baked in, but would like to add global exception handler with some file logging